Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

     (defun rule3 (boid boids)
       (vec2 0 0))

-We then have to modify the drawing loop to call `update-state`.
+We then have to modify the drawing loop to call `update-positions`.

 	:::lisp hl_lines="10"
 	(defsketch boids